 - provide safety briefings and reminders to members - hold periodic discussions with other water users - information when there are algal blooms

-- Take responsibility for their own safety and the safety of others affected by their activities. - Read, understand and follow the Safety Plans. - Read, understand and abide by all the Safety Rules. - Report all occurrences of disregard for the Safety Rules to the club. - Inform their coaches if they have any pre-existing medical conditions which may impact their safety or that of others.
+- Take responsibility for their own safety and the safety of others affected by their activities. - Read, understand and follow the Safety Plans.

 3.2.
 Club Safety Plans and Safety Rules